Skip to main content

 Property types

 Manifest vision of property types goes beyond software development typing and is already built-in for real world usages.
-For example, the Money PropType is handier than Number for managing amounts as it comes with a currency options and only allows 2 digits after coma.
+For example, the Money PropType is handier than Number for managing amounts as it comes with a currency option that only allows 2 digits after the comma.

 String